logangoins/Stifle/README.md

 openssl pkcs12 -in cert.pem -keyex -CSP "Microsoft Enhanced Cryptographic Provider v1.0" -export | base64 -w 0
 ```

-Next copy the exported certificate into a Stifle command, which will generate an altSecurityIdentities certificate mapping string and write it to the target object:
+Next copy the exported certificate and exported certificate password into Stifle, which will generate a certificate mapping string and write it to the target objects `altSecurityIdentities` attribute:
 ```
 Stifle.exe add /object:target /certificate:MIIMrQI... /password:P@ssw0rd
 ```